mlopatkin/andlogview/README.md

 You may enter several tags, application names or PIDs separated with commas, any of them will be filtered.
 Message, tag and application name filters support regular expressions.
 If several criteria are specified, only records that match all of them will be filtered.
+If the tag or application name contain `,` then `,` symbol should be doubled or the whole pattern should be enclosed in backticks.
+For example, if you want to search for tags `Foo,bar` and `Bar,baz` you should enter `Foo,,bar, Bar,,baz` or `` `Foo,bar`, `Bar,baz` ``.
+Wrapping in backticks doesn't work for regular expressions.

 ## Overview: searching